 Where will I be living?

-The majority of you will be in the ‘old block’ (it really isn’t that old though…) – single rooms in mixed floors of 10, sharing 2 toilets, 2 showers or a bath, and a kitchen area.
-There are also 16 twin rooms, which have the added bonus of being en-suite new block rooms – and they’re really rather big.
+The majority of you will be in the ‘old blocks’ (it really isn’t that old though…) – single rooms in mixed floors of 10, sharing 2 toilets, 2 showers or a bath, and a kitchen area.
+There is also the en-suite new block which some of you may be lucky enough to allocated to.
+This wing also houses 16 twin rooms – and they’re really rather big.
 Those who are sharing however will be informed personally and given contact details of who they are sharing with.
 Check out the page on college bedrooms for more information and pictures.

 So, what’s this JCR thing all about?